Migrating other application logic

 Email/phone verification status

 Stytch manages the email and phone verification status of users.
-When a Member is created in Stytch, it will have an email.verified or phone.verified value of false until the user completes their first login that verifies ownership of that account (e.g., an Email Magic Link or OAuth login).
+When a Member is created in Stytch, the value of email_address_verified will be false until the user completes their first login that verifies ownership of that account (e.g., an Email Magic Link or OAuth login).
+The value of mfa_phone_number_verified will be false until the member completes a successful SMS authenticate flow.

 Password strength requirement changes